hhvm/hhvm-autoload/README.md

  - `"includeVendor": false` - do not include `vendor/` definitions in `vendor/autoload.hack`
  - `"devRoots": [ "path/", ...]` - additional roots to only include in dev mode, not when installed as a dependency.
  - `"relativeAutoloadRoot": false` - do not use a path relative to `__DIR__` for autoloading.
 Instead, use the path to the folder containing `hh_autoload.json` when building the autoload map.
  - `"failureHandler:" classname<Facebook\AutoloadMap\FailureHandler>` - use the specified class to handle definitions that aren't the Map.
-Your handler will not be invoked for functions or constants that aren't in the autoload map and have the same name as a definition in the global namespace.
 Defaults to none.
  - `"devFailureHandler": classname<Facebook\AutoloadMap\FailureHandler>` - use a different handler for development environments.
 Defaults to the same value as `failureHandler`.
+ - `"parser:" any of [ext-factparse]"` - select a parser to use, but there is only one valid option.
+Defaults to a sensible parser.
+ - `"useFactsIfAvailable": false` - use ext-facts (HH\Facts\...) to back Facebook\AutoloadMap\Generated\map() instead of a codegenned dict.
+See _Use with HH\Facts_ for more information about this mode.

 Use In Development (Failure Handlers)
 =====================================